Whonceuponatime/portapok/README.md

 ## Hardware Requirements

 - Raspberry Pi (3B+/4/5 recommended)
-- 2x RC522 RFID reader modules
+- 1x RC522 RFID reader module (expandable to multiple)
 - NTAG213 stickers/cards
 - Jumper wires for connections
 - Cloth surface for rollable poker table

+**Note:** Current implementation uses a single RC522 reader.
+The web interface supports multiple reader positions, but they all map to the same physical reader for now.
+See [Multiple Reader Setup](#multiple-reader-setup) for expansion options.

 ## Wiring